 Panel size appeared to be compatible to service size.
-Branch breaker distribution appeared normal.
+Two breakers are double tapped and one of the double tapes has a mix match of wire sizes (20-amp wire into a 15-amp breaker), have reviewed and corrected accordingly.
 No signs of overheating were evident at the time of the inspection.
 Outlets were randomly tested and had correct polarity, except as noted.
+There are also two open air junctions located along the top of a main support beam at the back of the basement, have reviewed and repaired accordingly.